 Not that fresh greens need elevation, and not that olive oil and lemon juice can’t achieve that too.
 But salad with warm bacon dressing and nuts has that extra depth of flavour.
 And the warm dressing elevates the taste of…

-Dinner, Low Carb, Savoury, Vegetarian ·
+Dinner, Featured, Low Carb, Savoury, Vegetarian ·

 I began this website to collect together all my favourite recipes for my daughter, even if those recipes aren’t mine!
 RecipeTin Eats has the best recipe I’ve found for making Thai green curry, using a quality store-bought curry paste.
 An…